jhpyle/docassemble/_docs/functions.md

 [`url_action()`](#js_url_action), except it makes an [Ajax] call to the URL and runs a callback function when the server responds to the request.
-In combination with [`json_response()`], this can allow you to write [JavaScript] code that interacts with "[API]s" with your interview.
+In combination with [`json_response()`], this can allow you to write [JavaScript] code that interacts with "APIs" with your interview.

 The [JavaScript] function takes three arguments: